pyhys/minimalmodbus/trunk/doc/usage.rst

    /Library/Python/2.6/site-packages/minimalmodbus.py

-Note that .pyc is a byte compiled version.
-Make the changes in the .py file, and delete the .pyc file (When available, .pyc files are used instead of .py files).
+Note that :file:`.pyc` is a byte compiled version.
+Make the changes in the :file:`.py` file, and delete the :file:`.pyc` file (When available, :file:`.pyc` files are used instead of :file:`.py` files).
 You might need root privileges to edit the file in this location.
 Otherwise it is better to uninstall it, put it instead in your home folder and add it to sys.path

 On Windows machines, for example::